Optimizing ArgoCD performance in HA configurations

 Project/ApplicationSet

-The Application Source Repo is divided into three parts depending on their purpose.
+The application source repo is divided into three parts depending on the purpose.

 - ArgoCD Application Definition (Helm Chart)